Parsa's: Book Bank

 Parsa's hosts a collection of books of different genres donated by readers.
 Javid Parsa, in order to promote the reading culture across the valley, started Parsa Book Bank in 2015 to help the youth to inculcate reading habits in the times of internet and social media.
 Visitors to the Parsa outlets can read and borrow the books from the bank.
-Apart from it, Parsa Book Bank also hosts books launches of indigenous authors.
+Apart from it, Parsa Book Bank also hosts book launches of indigenous authors.